kellerflint/Course-Resources/content/AI For Devs - Course Project Proposal.md

 For a custom pathway, you'll need to clearly define your project scope, learning objectives, and the resources you'll use to guide your learning.
 Your proposal should demonstrate that your project is comparable in depth and complexity to the predefined pathways.

-### Proposal Requirements
+## Proposal Requirements

 Your project proposal should include the following elements:

 1. Project Title and Chosen Pathway
 2. Project Overview (250-300 words):
-	- Briefly describe your project idea and its objectives
+	- Briefly describe your project and clearly outline its objectives
 	- Explain why this project is interesting or important
 3. Learning Objectives (3-5 bullet points):
-	- List specific skills or knowledge you aim to gain through this project
+	- List specific skills or knowledge you aim to gain through this project.
+What will get out of doing this?
 4. Project Timeline and Milestones
 	- You may use the suggested timeline as a starting place but be sure to add any additional information and milestones specific to your project / plan
 5. Potential Challenges